swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 * `<host_ip>`: Host machine IP running Redis
 * `<cache_size_in_GB>`: Total cache size to allocate
 * `<crop size>`: Size of image to train on (eg: 64, 128)
+* `<cache split>`: MDP informed split. for testing use an arbitary split such as "0-90-10"
 * `<path_to_dataset_with_train_directory>`: Path that contains the `train/` directory

 ---